DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 Reiren was clinging onto back of the large man.
 Maybe because Reiren was rather small even among elves, but it looked like a child clinging to the adult, wanting to remain together.

 "Got it, little one.
 I'll get you some sweets later.
-Now it is fine?"
+Now is it fine?"

 "Thee treating me like a child!?
-Kai, Jeanne, thee don't stand silent there, cannot you say something!?"
+Kai, Jeanne, thee don't stand silent there, cannot thee say something!?"

 "Ah...
 Balmung-dono?"

-Urza Resistance commander stepped in to mediate with the solder whose maul was ready to swing down at any time.
+Urza Resistance commander stepped in to mediate with the soldier whose maul was ready to swing down at any time.

 "It would benefit us to carry on investigation of the stone statue.
 If we destroy it now, we would lose important source of information."

 "Mu...
 You might be right."

-"There might be something else out there.
+"There also might be something else out there.
-We should make it our priority to continue investigation."
+We should make it our priority to continue our search."

 Jeanne looked in the direction of the stone corridor once again.
 This altar wasn't the final destination.